-1. The M-check is a really useful way to give your bike a thorough once-over to ensure it's roadworthy.
+1. The ABC Quick Check is a really useful way to give your bike a thorough once-over to ensure it's roadworthy.
 Follow these easily memorable steps to make sure your bike is safe to ride:

 If you find any problems you might want to check out our bike maintenance page or head to your local bike shop to get a service.
 If you don't find any problems, your bike is ready to ride!*

 2. Basic riding skills are essential before you go riding in traffic.
-Find somewhere nearby where you can ride without worrying about other vehicles so you can master the essentials – parks, cemeteries and quiet car parks are ideal:
+Find somewhere nearby where you can ride without worrying about other vehicles so you can master the essentials – parks, trails, and quiet parking lots are ideal:

 3. Get geared up.
 Unless you're lucky enough to live somewhere that's pancake flat, being able to use your gears effectively will help you get from A to B without too much huffing and puffing.
-Before you start mixing it with traffic, get to know your bike's gears and what works best for your legs: try climbing, descending and cruising on the flat.
+Before you start mixing it with traffic, get to know your bike's gears and what works best for your legs: try climbing, descending, and cruising on a flat section.
 Are you a spinner or a slow turner?
-Everyone has their ideal rhythm (or cadence) so take the time to find out what suits you.
+Everyone has his or her ideal rhythm (or cadence) so take the time to find out what suits you.

 Also bear in mind:

-Helmets - wearing a helmet is mandatory by law when riding a bike in New Zealand.
+Helmets - wearing a helmet is not required for adults in the US, but is very strongly recommended.
+While helmets can seem a little cumbersome or uncool, they help protect your head in case of any change accidents and that benefit is tremendous!
 When putting yours on, make sure it fits properly.
 It should sit horizontally on your head and shouldn't move about.
 Two fingers should fit tightly between your chin and the strap.

-Watch out for the 'door-zone' - cycle at least 1.5 metres away from parked cars.
-You've got to imagine what might happen if a car door unexpectedly opened.
+Watch out for the 'door-zone' - cycle at least 3 feet away from parked cars.
+This way you'll avoid any unexpected door openings!

 *Please note - thoroughly checking your own bike is a good way to identify any major issues but nothing short of a service by a fully qualified mechanic can guarantee it's safe to ride.
 If you're in any doubt, go and get to know your local bike shop!